 Start the process all over again.
 (Unless you have a personal chef at your beck and call and you can skip steps 1-3!!)
 The good news is that after a few months you will have a collection of meal plans which you can use over and over again in a rotation!

-Technically there is one more step I left out… CLEAN UP.
+Technically there is one more step in the process… CLEAN-UP.
 “Ugh”.
-When deciding on a new recipe I take into account Prep Time, Cook Time and Clean Up Time.
+When deciding on a new recipe I take into account Prep Time, Cook Time and Clean-Up Time (how many pots and pans, etc. am I going to use?).
 I try to keep clean up to a minimum, clean as I go, and just get it done.
 I can’t relax at the end of the day until I have a clean kitchen.
 Most nights I’m done in less than 10 minutes, especially if I’ve kept up with it during the day.
-There’s always the “I cook, You Clean” method too (that means you… kids and husband!)
+There’s always the “I cook, You Clean” method too (that means you… kids and husband!).

-ARE YOU READY TO GET ORGANIZED AND START PLANNING SOME MEALS?!
+ARE YOU READY TO GET ORGANIZED, PLAN SOME MEALS AND GET COOKING?!

 Also, be sure to check out my Weekly Meal Planning Template to help you streamline and simplify the meal planning process even more!